keil4ni/recipe-analysis/README.md

 - `log_minutes`: log-transformed `minutes`

   Since cooking times were skewed, we applied a log transformation to the target variable (`minutes`).

-  stablize variance
+This helps stablize variance and normalizes the distribution.

-  normalizes distribution
 - `complexity`: `n_steps` * `n_ingredients`

-  sense of complexity of each steps

-  easier for the next step
+  This gives a numerical value to represent the complexity of each step based on the amount of ingredients.

 Model: RandomForestRegressor

    We evaluated the model by predicting on the test set, transforming predictions back to the original scale, and calculating the Mean Squared Error (MSE) and R² score.

-Hyperparameter Tuning: using GridSearch CV
+Hyperparameter Tuning with GridSearch CV:

+The following list represents the combination of hyperparameters that best optimizes our model.
-- `n_estimators`: number of trees
+- `n_estimators` (number of trees): 100
-- `max_depth`: prevent overfitting
+- `max_depth` (prevent overfitting): None
+- `min_samples_split`: 5
-- `min_samples_split` and `max _features`
+- `max _features`: `sqrt`

 Improvement:
 - RandomForestRegressor captures complex interactions (not only linear)